Compact Data Structures for Network Telemetry: Data-Plane Resource Allocation

-Another approach is to collect new traffic statistics as time passes by reinitializing parts of the data structure while continuing to collect new data.
-For example, the data plane could maintain four data structures, each covering a ten-second period, which will be used as a sliding window.
-One data structure can be cleaned (i.e., its counters reset to $0$) while the other three are used to collect statistics for a $30$-second interval.
-For example, the data structure for times $0$-$10$ could be cleaned during times $30$-$40$, and then populated again during times $40$-$50$ to contribute to the statistics for the intervals $20$-$50$, $30$-$60$, and $40$-$70$, respectively.
-Alternatively, instead of using a sliding window mechanism, a recent solution proposes a new paradigm of \emph{monitoring on demand}~\cite{MIDST}.
+Alternatively, instead of using a decaying or sliding window mechanism, a recent solution proposes a new paradigm of \emph{monitoring on demand}~\cite{MIDST}.
 There, the system measures queue-based loss.
 Such loss can only occur when there is build-up in the queue, and will not happen otherwise.
 Therefore, the system starts monitoring when required, that is when the queue starts to build up, and stops when the queue winds down.
 At that point, the structure is cleaned and prepared for the next monitoring interval.

 \textbf{Cleaning data structures. } The responsibility for cleaning a data structure can fall to separate control-plane software that accesses the data-plane registers to reinitialize the values.
 However, the cleaning operations can introduce control-plane overhead and the need for close time synchronization between the control and data planes.
-An alternative is to ``clean" the stale data structure directly from the data plane, as the packets fly by~\cite{conquest}.
+An alternative is to ``clean'' the stale data structure directly from the data plane, as the packets fly by~\cite{conquest}.
 Each packet, then, would trigger the data plane to clean a portion of one data structure, while reading from the remaining structures and writing to the most recent structure.